Ping.sg Holiday Logos

 Deepavali 2008

 There aren’t too many opportunities when I can take my chances with a purple logo.
 Deepavali (diwali) just happens to be one of them.
-This being the festival of light, I added Indian lamps, while the colorful peacock feather lends a dash of color.
+This being the festival of light, I added Indian lamps, while the colourful peacock feather lends a dash of colour.

 Mother’s Day 2008: